sadk/srpy/README.txt

 = Documentation =

-Documentation can be found on the *doc/* directory or can be generated with the [http://epydoc.sourceforge.net/ epydoc] tool by running *epydoc --config=epydoc-config*.
-Also do *python path/to/srpyapp.py --help*to see the server options.
+Documentation can be found on the *doc/* directory.
+Also do *python path/to/srpyapp.py --help* to see the server options.

 = Changelog =

+0.2.2    * Fixed Pyro import bug
-0.2.0    * No longer depends on Parallel-Python
+0.2.1    * Fixed bug that didn't allow multi-server start on Windows 0.2.0    * No longer depends on Parallel-Python
     * Documentation greatly improved and is now included
     * EngBox now acts as a container